Version: 1.0

 constuserId = req.user.uuid; // your authenticated user identifier

-// CCM_SECRET_KEY and CCM_KEY_ID are provided by TrustArc
+// CCM_SECRET_KEY and CCM_KEY_ID provided by TrustArc

 constauthMac =generateAuthMac(CCM_SECRET_KEY, userId);